NASH is a common and progressive chronic liver disease that is an advanced progression of nonalcoholic fatty liver disease, or NAFLD

 NASH is diagnosed by means of a liver biopsy that confirms the presence of steatosis, inflammation, ballooning and fibrosis.

 The overall NASH prevalence in the adult population of the United States is believed to be approximately 12%.
 However, given the prevalence of the underlying risk factors for the disease, including type 2 diabetes and obesity, as well as the need for a biopsy to diagnose NASH, we believe that the disease may be underdiagnosed.
-By 2020, NASH is expected to become a leading cause of liver transplantation in the United States.
+NASH is currently the second leading cause of liver transplantation overall (waitlisted and transplanted) and the leading cause in women in the United States.

 Additionally, NASH is now considered to be the leading, and a rapidly increasing, cause of hepatocellular carcinoma, or primary liver cancer, of which up to 40% of cases in NASH patients develop prior to developing cirrhosis.
 More than 20% of patients with NASH progress to cirrhosis within a decade of diagnosis and, compared to the general population, have a ten-fold greater risk of liver-related mortality.